 What is the Average SAT Score?

-You’ll see other scores on your SAT score report that measure how well you performed in specific areas of ERW or Math, but to keep things simple, this post focuses on the big three: ERW, Math, and total.
+You’ll see other scores (subscores and cross-test scores) on your SAT score report that break down how well you performed in specific areas as well.

 To learn more about all the SAT scores, visit our Score Structure page.